ClaireHzl/Projet_Squat/README.md

 ### Set-up
 The carpet is placed on the floor.
 The 3 legs of the camera tripod are deployed to the maximum.
 The camera is placed at the end of the rope straps and is linked to the computer.
 The camera must be oriented in profile format (the image is rotated by -90° during pre-processing).

-One vibrator is put in the back, the other two are put above the knees.
+One vibrator is put in the lower back, the other two are put above the knees.

 ### Coding Material